-The coasts of the Greek mainland hide a multitude of mesmerizing locations which promise to offer unforgettable moments to fortunate travelers.
-The Epirus Riviera, in the northwestern corner of Greece, just opposite Corfu, is undoubtedly one of these magnificent places, offering amazing beaches, crystal clear waters and secret coves.
+The coasts of the Greek mainland hide a multitude of mesmerizing locations promising unforgettable moments to fortunate travelers.
+The Epirus Riviera in the northwestern corner of Greece just opposite of Corfu is undoubtedly one of these magnificent places with amazing beaches, crystal clear waters, and secret coves.

-Washed by the blue-green waters of the Ionian archipelago, the captivating Parga and exotic Syvota make an irresistible pair of islands, each with refreshing breezes and cosmopolitan auras.
+Washed by the blue-green waters of the Ionian archipelago, the captivating Parga and exotic Syvota make for an irresistible pair of islands each with refreshing breezes and cosmopolitan auras.
 They are natural gems which enchant all their visitors at first sight.

-It was built inside a natural amphitheater and is nestled along a picturesque crescent-shaped bay, while its wooded offshore island of Panagia lies under the shadow of the town’s Venetian castle.
+The town was built around a natural amphitheater and is nestled along a picturesque crescent-shaped bay while its wooded offshore island of Panagia lies under the shadow of the town’s Venetian castle.

-You can take a stroll up to Parga’s Old Town, where you’ll enjoy the impressive architecture while wandering around its cobblestone streets, which are adorned by beautiful arches above.
+You can take a stroll up to Parga’s Old Town, where you’ll enjoy the impressive architecture while wandering along its cobblestone streets adorned by beautiful arches above.

-End up by drinking in the mesmerizing sunset views over the emerald waters of the Ionian Sea from the castle, which was initially built in the 11th century by the residents of Parga to protect their town from pirates and the Ottomans.
+Finish up by drinking in the mesmerizing sunset views over the emerald waters of the Ionian Sea from the castle, which was initially built in the 11th century by residents of Parga to protect their town from pirates and the Ottomans.

-In 1537, Ottoman admiral Hayreddin Barbarossa burned it and destroyed the fortress and the houses within it.
+In 1537, Ottoman admiral Hayreddin Barbarossa burned it down and destroyed the fortress and the homes within it.

 The Turks demolished the castle yet again before it was reconstructed in 1572 by the Venetians.

-When this once-great maritime power rebuilt it for the third and last time, they created a stronger fortress which stayed impregnable until 1819 despite military attacks, notably from Ali Pasha, who ruled from Ioannina.
+When this once-great maritime power rebuilt the castle for the third and last time, they created a stronger fortress which stayed impregnable until 1819 despite military attacks, notably from Ali Pasha, who ruled from Ioannina.

-Romantic Walks & Pink-Sanded Beaches are part of the Epirus Riviera Enchants
+Enchanting Walks on Pink-Sanded Beaches of the Epirus Riviera

-At nightfall, take a romantic walk by the waterfront, which is lined with tourist shops, stylish restaurants and cozy bars where you can drink or dine.
+At nightfall, go on a romantic walk by the waterfront lined with tourist shops, stylish restaurants, and cozy bars where you may drink or dine.

-You will certainly be drinking in the views of the castle, which is illuminated at night, as well as the idyllic islet of Panagia.
+You will certainly be drinking in the views of the illuminated castle at night, as well as the idyllic islet of Panagia.

-Just offshore from its coastline, you’ll find the small islands of Mavro Oros (meaning “Black Mountain”) Agios Nikolaos, and Mourtemeno, as well as other even smaller islets.
+Just offshore and within reach of its coastline are the small islands of Mavro Oros (meaning “Black Mountain”), Agios Nikolaos, and Mourtemeno, as well as other even smaller islets.

-The area’s most renowned beach, located in the town of Agios Nikolaos, is none other than “Pisina;” you’ll enjoy its fine golden sand and transparent turquoise waters which lap the shores beneath its looming cliffs.
+The area’s most renowned beach, located in the town of Agios Nikolaos, is none other than “Pisina.”
+You’ll enjoy the fine, golden sand and transparent turquoise waters which lap the shores beneath the looming cliffs.

-Yet another beach near the town is the spectacular “Zavia,” which features yet more green and turquoise waters which not only offer a feast for the eyes but a blissful swim for those lucky enough to be able to plunge into them.
+Yet another beach near the town is the spectacular “Zavia,” which features even more green and turquoise waters.
+These are not only a feast for the eyes but also offer a blissful swim for those lucky enough to be able to plunge into them.